ahmedabdelkarim/BarcodeScanner-iOS/README.md

 * Scans QR code.
 * Scans EAN-13 code.
 * Supports scanning 10+ other barcode types.
-* Front & back camera support
+* Front & back camera support.
-* Can change camera while scanning or stopped
+* Can change camera while scanning or stopped.
-* Delegates to handle detected code, and errors
+* Delegates to handle detected code, and errors.
-* Can be easily reused
+* Can be easily reused.

 **How to use BarcodeScanner?**